 As Calderstones was a North West Regional Health Authority provision, it was believed that with few exceptions, admissions to the Hospital came from the north-west.
 However, evidence seen during the course of this research questions that assumption.
 At times, Calderstones was also seen as a national and specialist provision.
 We are aware of people from Carlisle, Southampton, Devon, Lincolnshire, Buckinghamshire, Nottinghamshire and North Yorkshire who died at Calderstones.

 We are left to consider what might have happened to the approximately 612 people who died at Calderstones in the relevant periods.
 Some, perhaps a majority would have returned to their families or home areas to make burial arrangements, but as in the periods for which we have good records, it is likely that for at least some, the Hospital would have had to make the necessary burial or interment arrangements.
 We have a good idea of who some of these people were, but where they were buried or their ashes interred remains unknown.
 It is possible that they were all dealt with "off-site" and none are buried or interred in the Hospital cemetery, but that seems extremely unlikely especially for 1967 to 1977 given the detailed history of normal practice which preceded. and again succeeded it.
 The recent evidence from a relative that his aunt who died in the Hospital in 1969, was cremated and had her ashes interred in the Church of England section of the Cemetery, might be a guide to what happened to some of the people whose records are missing.

-We still hope that if they do exist, the missing registers, will be discovered in the future.
+We are still hopeful that if they do exist, the missing registers, may be discovered in the future.